Fooodo / Docs

 CreatedCart exists, no items submitted yet

-InProgressItems submitted to R-Keeper, awaiting more or payment
+InProgressItems submitted to the POS, awaiting more or payment

 ReadyToBePaidGuest finished ordering, payment pending